NathanielSmith/PHP/README.md

 # PHP
-A place for PHP programs.
+A place for PHP programs using XAMPP(MySQL, Apache, Tomcat).
 Thank you,
 Nate